GetDKAN/dkan_starter/docs/common_tasks/update-data-starter.rst

 This removes everything outside of the config/ folder with the data_starter updates and then applies the local overrides and settings that are contained in the config folder.

-If a module is removed from sites/all/modules/contrib after running ``ahoy build update VERSION`` then it was not defined in custom.make.
+If a module is removed from sites/all/modules/contrib after running ``ahoy build update VERSION`` then it was not defined in ``custom.make``.